chris-bc/wendigo/README.md

 * [ ] Develop a Flipper-based logging mechanism and support for multiple streams of data
   * [ ] Logs which go directly to a buffer or file;
   * [ ] Device info which goes directly to display
-* [ ] Consider creating a Wireshark plugin to monitor the protocol
 * [X] Obtain BLE device information
 * [X] Deliver BLE results to ESP32 dispatcher
 * [X] Obtain BT Classic device information